MatthiasScholzTW/demo_consul_service_mesh/README.md

 available in Consul versions 1.5 and higher.

 Use to start the Consul included L4 proxy sidecar:
-- `make service-sidecar-socat`
+- `make upstream-sidecar`

 NOTE: The `-sidecar-for` argument takes a Consul service ID, _not a service name_.

 #### Downstream Service - nc

-Register downstream service using [web.hcl](./consul.d/web.hcl).
+Register downstream service using [downstream.hcl](./consul.d/downstream.hcl).
-It specifies web's upstream dependency on socat, and the port that the proxy will listen on.
+It specifies downstream dependency on socat, and the port that the proxy will listen on.

-The definition includes an upstream block.
+The definition includes an downstream block.
-Upstreams are ports on the local host that will be proxied to the destination service.
+Downstreams are ports on the local host that will be proxied to the destination service.
-The upstream block's local_bind_port value is the port your service will communicate with to reach the service you depend on.
+The downstream block's local_bind_port value is the port your service will communicate with to reach the service you depend on.

 It registers a sidecar proxy for the service web